Contact us today for your Free Quote

 Second Hand September

-During Zero Waste Week, participants are encouraged to take action to reduce waste in their daily lives, such as by avoiding single-use plastic, composting food waste, or choosing products with minimal packaging.
+Participants are encouraged to take collective action to reduce their waste in daily life, focusing on actions like avoiding single-use plastic, composting, and choosing minimal packaging.

 7th – International Day of Clean Air for Blue Skies

-The United Nation’s International Day of Clean Air for Blue Skies encourages the communities to work together to improve air quality and reducing air pollution.
-Clean air is critical to both the planet’s ecosystem and human health – It is critical that we work together improve air quality.
+This UN day encourages communities to work together to improve air quality and reduce air pollution, recognising that clean air is critical to both the planet’s ecosystem and human health.

 16th – International Day for the Preservation of the Ozone Layer